mixn/carbon-now-cli/readme.md

 ### Limitations

-Please note that custom theme colors won’t be applied with `--open-in-browser` because they aren’t query string parameters but instead communicated to Carbon via `localStorage`, which is solely set inside the Playwright instance.
+Please note that custom theme colors aren’t applied with `--open-in-browser` because they aren’t query string parameters but instead use `localStorage`, which is solely set inside the Playwright instance.

 ## Local configs

-It is possible to use local configuration files via the `--config` flag.

-This is convenient if you’re using `carbon-now-cli` via a script and would like to share presets among the users of your project.
+Use the `--config` flag for local configuration files.
+This is helpful for sharing presets across users in a project.

 ```
 carbon-now _unfold.js --config local-config.json -p dark
 ```

-Local configs differ from `~/.carbon-now.json` in the sense that they behave in a **read-only** manner, hence:
+Local configs are **read-only** and differ from `~/.carbon-now.json` in that:

-1. `local-config.json` won’t be created if it doesn’t exist
+1. `local-config.json` won’t be created if it doesn’t exist.
-2. `latest-preset` will not be written to `local-config.json`
+2. `latest-preset` is not written to `local-config.json`.

 ## Examples

-Assuming you have a file `_unfold.js` with this content
+Assuming you have a file `_unfold.js` with this content:

 ```javascript
 // Example from https://carbon.now.sh/